EdamH/lostPaws-back/readme.md

 **BE AWARE: If you wish to run this project on your own mobile device rather than a local virtual machine you must:**

-1- Bring up the terminal.
+1. Bring up the terminal.
-2- plug in the `ipconfig` command.
+2. Plug in the `ipconfig` command.
-3- Look for your ipv4 address.
+3. Look for your ipv4 address.
-4- plug it into the `url` variable in the frontend.
+4. Plug it into the `url` variable in the frontend.
-5- It should work now!
+5. It should work now!